Skip to content

 Why Mobile Physio Is Worth Considering

-Beyond the cost equation, mobile physiotherapy offers benefits that are hard to put a price on:
+Beyond the practical benefits, mobile physiotherapy offers advantages that are hard to quantify:

 Think about it: no driving, no parking, no waiting rooms full of coughing people.
-You save 2-3 hours per appointment, which for working people is worth $60-120 in lost wages or personal time.
+You save hours per appointment, which for working people means less time off work and more time for recovery.

 Your Home Advantage